nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 <img width="1000" src="img_msk.png">
 </p>

-In this article we create an AWS MKS Kafka resource using AWS IAM Roles and Policies to authenticate user access.
-We then create an Aeropsike cluster and send some sample messages to AWS Kafka via the Aerospike Kafka Source connector.
-The article is centred around using IAM to authenticase users and will guide the reader step by step on how to achieve this.
+In this article we create an AWS MSK Kafka resource using AWS IAM Roles and Policies to authenticate user access.
+We then create an Aerospike Database cluster and insert some sample messages which in turn get shipped to AWS Kafka via the Aerospike Kafka Source connector.
+The article is focused around using IAM to authenticase clients and will guide the reader step by step on how to achieve this.
 <div align="center">. . . .</div>